 Other EQ Modulation Effects

 Now that we understand wah pedals, let’s have a look at other effects that utilize variations in a signal's frequency response:

-Note that any effect that alters the tone of the signal will have some effect on the frequency response.
-That’s in the nature of changing any audio signal in any way.
+Note that any effect that alters the signal's tone will have some effect on the frequency response.
+That's in the nature of changing any audio signal in any way.